 ORIGIN |

-— | Public URL (required for production) |
+Public URL (required behind a reverse proxy) |

-See .env.example for the full list.
+See .env.example for the full list including rate-limiting, subtitle size caps, and cache tuning.

-See ROADMAP.md for the full development roadmap and milestone tracking.
+See ROADMAP.md for milestone tracking.

 This project is built with heavy AI assistance (Claude Code).
 All code is reviewed, tested, and maintained by humans.
 See CONTRIBUTING.md for AI usage policy and contribution guidelines.